qor/doc/chapter2/context.md

 # Context

 Context is a set of commonly used informations.
 You can call it via `admin.Context`.
+This is useful when you customizing special logic inside [QOR Admin](../chapter2/setup.md).
+Like [Action with user input](../chapter2/actions.md#action-with-user-input).

 ## Common options